lbo462/3tca-son-src/README.md

 ## Electrical circuit

-Current circuit implies two simple buttons linked to D0 and D1 (using two pullup resistances).
+Current circuit is a row of 3 buttons linked to a single analogical output (A0).

+The resistances we use are 320, 450 and 230 Ohms.